Dpbudke/QTL2_NF/README.md

 - **Smart LOD Filtering**: Pre-filters phenotypes using find_peaks() before expensive permutation testing
 - **Multiple Peak Detection**: Identifies ALL QTL peaks per phenotype (drop=1.5 LOD threshold) for comprehensive analysis
 - **Comprehensive Logging**: Detailed per-batch logs with timestamps, node information, and processing statistics

+**Single-Sex Covariate Handling**: After building the additive covariate matrix via `model.matrix()`, if the resulting matrix has zero columns (which happens when all covariates have no variation — for example, sex in an all-female study), `addcovar` is automatically set to `NULL` with a log message and `scan1` runs without additive covariates.
+This means sex remains in the cross object as required metadata but naturally drops out of the statistical model without any user intervention beyond setting `--single_sex`.

 **Technical Innovation**: Enables processing of datasets with 10,000+ phenotypes through batched parallel execution, preventing infrastructure bottlenecks while maintaining memory efficiency